junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 <br>

-Dean lays his hands -- the real hand in the real world now, no longer in his brain -- on the edge of Cas's giant vessel's hand.
+Dean lays his hands -- the real hand in the real world now -- on the edge of Cas's giant vessel's hand.
 Palm to palm, in the best sense he can manage.

 "Okay, Cas, you're up, do you magic."
 Dean says cheerfully to the air, aiming at the back corner of the mind.